JaidenCook/OSIRIS/README.md

 Pipeline usage is currently lacking documentation, if anyone actually wants to use this pipeline email me at Jaiden.cook@postgrad.curtin.edu.au.

+## Pipeline

 ![Pipeline-flow-chart](https://user-images.githubusercontent.com/43106834/158518789-ac0d5416-4f02-4ca0-a929-7b511b59f8a7.png)

+The pipeline scripts can be found in the directory ```./pipeline```.
+The main script ```SNR_pipeline.py``` is capable of running the entire pipeline, however, there is an option to provide the pipeline with a sky-model image cube.
+This is the preferred operating mode.
+The sky-model image cubes can be generated from ```SNR_sky-model.py```.
+This script takes an input OBSID which is the GPS time for a particular MWA observation.
+The GPS time is used to determine which sources in the sky-model are above the horizon.
+This script then constructs the sky-model image cube using the FITS file ```CenA-GP-gauss_model.fits``` which contains all the SNR and Centaurus A models.
+This script also has options for excluding known bright sources such as Centaurus A, Pupis A, Vela and the Crab nebula.
+Future versions of this script will allow users to input a particular model ID if the user wishes to exclude a particular source.

+Once the model is generated it can then be passed to ```SNR_pipeline.py``` which will then FFT, and average spherically and cylindrically to determine the 1D and 2D power spectrum.
+The power spectrum is output as a ```.npz``` file, this is a compressed ```numpy``` format.
+The 1D and 2D Power spectrum can then be read and plotted using the script ```SNR_Ratio_plot.py```.
+See ```--help``` on these scripts for more information about the available options.

+For questions on how to setup and run the pipeline please contact me at ```Jaiden.cook@postgrad.curtin.edu.au```.

 ## Supernova Remnant and Centaurus A Model